black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Recursion-by-Building-a-Decimal-to-Binary-Converter/README.md

 Next, you'll remove the paragraph elements from the #show-animation element after the delays you specified earlier.

 Add a setTimeout() function to your .forEach() loop.
 Pass in an empty callback function as the first argument, and pass in the removeElDelay property of the current object as the second argument.

+# Step 107
+Use the .getElementById() method to target the element with the id attribute with the value of the inputVal property of the current object.
+Then, use the .remove() method on that element to remove it from the DOM after the delay.